 There are some supplements that can help to enhance overall health including brain function, such as fish oil, Dr. Hotze’s Teen Pak, and Nutri-Kids, a multi-vitamin, that comes in grape chewable tablets and Smarty Pants Kids Complete with Fiber.

 4. LACK OF REGULAR EXERCISE

 Regular exercise is essential for good health.
 It helps keep your weight in check, maintains muscle tone, and improves mental function and heart health.

-Encourage your teens to stay active doing an activity that they love, whether it be playing basketball on your driveway, dancing, or going for brisk walks around your neighborhood.
-During the pandemic, they can find a good online fitness class or routine to follow weekly, as well.
+Encourage your teens to stay active doing an activity that they love, whether it be playing basketball on your driveway, dancing, joining a school sports team, or going for brisk walks around your neighborhood.

-Allergies can negatively affect your teen’s health and cause symptoms such as fatigue, headaches, chronic sinus infections or cough, eczema and even indigestion and constipation.
+Allergies can negatively affect your teen’s health and cause symptoms such as fatigue, headaches, chronic sinus infections, cough, eczema and even indigestion and constipation.
 The top seven most common food allergens include wheat, corn, egg, yeast, milk, soybean and coconut.

 WE CAN HELP

 The best way to take care of your children’s health is to get them on a healthy eating and exercise program, and make sure their immune system is strong.
 It’s also very important to address any hormone imbalances and allergies that could be negatively affecting both their mental and physical health.

 If your child is experiencing difficulty concentrating, stress, fatigue, anxiety or depression, find out what could be the culprit.
 Take our symptom checker quiz to find out.
 Give us a call today for a complimentary consultation at 281-698-8698.
 Ask about our new Wellness Program, too!